Employee Benefits

 Resources

-Fidelity continues to offer very informative live and on demand webinars.
-Watch and participate in practical web workshops, where you’ll learn strategies and tips to help manage your financial future with confidence.
+Fidelity continues to offer very informative live and on demand in-person workshops and webinars.
+Participate in practical in-personal workshops, where you’ll learn strategies and tips to help manage your financial future with confidence.

 Financial Planning Webcasts

-Faculty and staff enrolled in a Tufts health plan through the university are eligible for a reimbursement of up to $150 for themselves and one covered dependent 18 or older, for a maximum family benefit of $300 per year.
-See your Tufts benefits statement for details.
+Faculty, staff, and postdocs enrolled in a Tufts health plan through the university are eligible for a reimbursement of up to $150 per family, per benefit year for fitness center membership fees and/or exercise classes.

 Brandeis University has partnered with KnovaSolutions a confidential and voluntary health service provided by an independent team of nurse clinicians, pharmacists, diabetic educators, and medical research librarians.